asterisk/documentation/docs/Getting-Started/Installing-Asterisk/Installing-Asterisk-From-Source/Prerequisites/Checking-Asterisk-Requirements.md

 * **test** - print only the libraries to be installed.
 * **install** - install package dependencies only.
 Depending on your distribution of Linux, version of Asterisk, and capabilities you wish to use, this may be sufficient.
 * **install-unpackaged** - install dependencies that don't have packages but only have tarballs.
 You may need these dependencies for certain capabilities in Asterisk.
+* **minimal** - install only the dependencies necessary to regenerate the project's build scripts.

-!!! warning
+/// warning
-    You should always use your operating system's package management tools to ensure that your system is running the latest software **before** running `install_prereq`.
+You should always use your operating system's package management tools to ensure that your system is running the latest software *before* running `install_prereq`.
 Ubuntu 14's libsnmp-dev package, for instance, has an issue where it will attempt to remove critical system packages if the system isn't updated before an attempt is made to install that package.

-[//]: # (end-warning)
+///

 ```
-[root@server asterisk-14.X.Y]# cd contrib/scripts

-[root@server asterisk-14.X.Y/contrib/scripts]# ./install_prereq install
+[root@server asterisk-14.X.Y]# ./contrib/scripts/install_prereq install

-[root@server asterisk-14.X.Y/contrib/scripts]# ./install_prereq install-unpackaged
+[root@server asterisk-14.X.Y]# ./contrib/scripts/install_prereq install-unpackaged
 ```